-When it comes to actually taking the CMA exam, you will be required to take and pass both Part One and Two.
-Each part of the exam is comprised of a multiple choice question (MCQ) and an essay section.
+When it comes to actually taking the CMA exam, you will be required to take and pass both Part One and Part Two.
+Each part of the exam consists of a multiple-choice question (MCQ) and an essay section.
 In order to move onto the essay portion of the exam, you must get at least 50% of the MCQs correct.

-By familiarizing yourself with the exam format and understanding how each section of it is graded can greatly improve your odds of passing.
+By familiarizing yourself with the exam format and understanding how each section of it is graded, you can greatly improve your odds of passing.

-Below I’m dissecting the MCQ and essay sections to help you gain a better understanding of what’s to come.
+Below I’m dissecting the MCQ and essay sections to help you gain a better understanding of what to expect on the CMA exam.